-Mark’s PhD project is titled: Using birth cohorts to understand the impact of urban green space on child health and wellbeing
+Mark is a PhD student using birth cohorts to understand the impact of urban green space on child health and wellbeing.

-To do this Mark will produce environmental data to assess contact with nature.
-He will link this longitudinally to health outcomes amongst children growing up in two UK birth cohorts;
+His research will produce environmental data to assess contact with nature.
+He will link this with health outcomes amongst children growing up in two UK birth cohorts.

-Mark’s particular interests are Environmental Determinants of Health, GIS, Environmental Equity, Measuring and conceptualising contact with Nature.
+Mark’s particular interests are the environmental determinants of health, GIS, environmental equity, and measuring and conceptualising contact with nature.